2022 State of Application Strategy Report: Financial Services Edition

 Some of our accounts have been through federal audits and are focused on MRIA solutions.
 F5 supplied a solution to a major financial institution for mitigation of a repeat of last year’s compromise and is providing professional services to another to address an MRIA.

-Given the 2020 trends we’ve outlined and the COVID-19 pandemic, we expect U.S. financial institutions to be leaders in terms of stability while other geographies take the lead in innovation.
+Given the trends we’ve outlined, we expect U.S. financial institutions to be leaders in terms of stability while other geographies take the lead in innovation.
 This is primarily because of regional regulations and cultural differences in terms of tolerance for financial risk.
 We anticipate this will encourage expansion of FinTech beyond digital payments, while banks are likely to embrace partnerships and acquisition to help them develop their financial product portfolios.

 CBInsights, State of FinTech